Regular Maps on Cartesian Products and Disjoint Unions of Manifolds: Introduction

 {\sc \cite[Theorem 5.3]{high2}. }Let $p$ be an odd prime and let $\alpha_p(k)$ be the sum of coefficients in the $p$-adic expansion of $k$.
 If $m$ is a power of $p$ and there exists a complex $k$-regular map of $\mathbb{C}^m$ into $\mathbb{C}^N$, then $N\geq m(k-\alpha_p(k))+\alpha_p(k)$. \end{quote}

 Compared with $k$-regular maps on Euclidean spaces, it is more difficult to study the dimension of the ambient Euclidean space for $k$-regular maps on general manifolds.
 In 1996, D. Handel \cite{1996} considered the lower bounds of $N$ for $2k$-regular maps of manifolds into $\mathbb{R}^N$.
-In 2011, R. Karasev \cite{karasev} pointed out that a minor step of the proof \cite[p.1611]{1996} is controversial.
-However, the problem has not been completely solved in \cite{karasev}.
-For instance, a counter-example for \cite[Theorem~4.4]{karasev} is Corollary~\ref{sphere}.
+In 2011, R. Karasev \cite{karasev} pointed out a gap of the proof \cite[p.
+1611]{1996}.

 The family of $k$-regular maps on disjoint unions of manifolds is a particular family of $k$-regular maps on general manifolds.
 Problems concerning $k$-regular maps on disjoint unions of manifolds attracted attention since 1980's and was firstly considered by D. Handel \cite{handel2}: \begin{quote} {\sc \cite[Theorem 2.4]{handel2}. } Let $M_1,\cdots,M_k$ be closed, connected manifolds of dimensions $n_1,\cdots,n_k$ respectively.
 Suppose for $1\leq i\leq k$, the $q_i$-th dual Stiefel-Whitney class of $M_i$ is non-zero.
 If there exists a $2k$-regular map of the disjoint union $\coprod _{i=1}^kM_i$ into $\mathbb{R}^N$, then $N\geq 2k+\sum_{i=1}^k(n_i+q_i)$. \end{quote}